 - 3/4 teaspoon ground cinnamon

-- 5. When the molasses cookies are completely cool, dip each one in the tempered chocolate, so that half the cookie is coated, and the other half is bare.
+- When the cookies are completely cool, dip each one in the tempered chocolate, so that half the cookie is coated, and the other half is bare.
 Place the cookie back on the sheet pan and allow the chocolate to set before serving.
 Find information on storing your cookies here.